makskorobogat/linera-protocol/README.md

 ## Quickstart with the Linera service CLI

 The following commands set up a local test network and run some transfers between the microchains owned by a single wallet.
-Test
+Testing

 ```bash
 # Make sure to compile the Linera binaries and add them in the $PATH.